jncraton/BWMetaAI/README.md

 # Building from source

-Prerequisits: node.js, Python 2.7 32 bit on Windows
+Prerequisites: node.js, Python 2.7 32 bit on Windows

 Windows is required for mpq manipulation.
 If you just want to generate the source of the scripts or aiscript.bin to inject manually, then any OS should be fine.